FaheemAlvii/FaheemAlvii/README.md

 > **"The best way to predict the future is to invent it."** - Alan Kay

 Hey there!
 I'm **Faheem Alvi**, a passionate **Full-Stack Developer** and **DevOps Engineer** with a love for building robust, scalable solutions.
-At 25, I've been crafting digital experiences for **7+ years** at **Geek Tech Sol**, where I've evolved from a Python enthusiast to a **full-stack developer with comprehensive infrastructure expertise**.
+At 25, I'm the **CEO & Co-Founder of Geek Tech Sol**, where I've been crafting digital experiences for **7+ years**, evolving from a Python enthusiast to a **full-stack developer with comprehensive infrastructure expertise**.

 I'm a **100% self-taught developer** who chose practical learning over formal education, and this approach has been my greatest strength.
 I specialize in **AI-powered automation**, **large-scale web scraping**, **game automation**, and **enterprise infrastructure management**.
 From building custom Odoo solutions to deploying self-hosted AI models, I love turning complex challenges into elegant, automated solutions.

-**🎯 Core Strengths:** AI Integration • Infrastructure Automation • Large-Scale Data Processing • Customer Support Excellence • Self-Taught Excellence
+**🎯 Core Strengths:** AI Integration • Infrastructure Automation • Large-Scale Data Processing • Customer Support Excellence • Self-Taught Excellence • Entrepreneurship & Leadership

 ---